+The placement school does have the right to terminate the managed move for serious breaches of their behaviour policy.
 Under these circumstances, the Headteacher at the placement school will contact the Headteacher at Hillcrest, who will then notify the parents/carers of the placement school's decision to end the managed move.
 At this stage the placement school will complete an 'End of Placement Report' to highlight any strengths and positives that can be taken from the placement, along with any behavioural, attendance and punctuality concerns, that led to the decision to terminate the placement

 When the decision has been made to terminate the managed move, the Headteacher at Hillcrest and OAKS Behaviour Co-ordinator will meet with the student and parents / carers to investigate other possible managed move placements either in the OAKS Collegiate or cross city, or other forms of alternative provision.
 The student will not necessarily return to Hillcrest during this time and it is the responsibility of the OAKS Behaviour Co-ordinator to make alternative provision between managed move placements.
-If it is deemed appropriate for the student to return to Hillcrest, the student and parent/carer will be expected to sign a 'Behaviour Contract' and attend regular review meetings as required.
-Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term exclusion for their behaviour at the placement school.
+If it is deemed appropriate for the student to return to Hillcrest, the student and parent/carer will be expected to sign a 'Behaviour Contract' and attend regular review meetings as required with the Headteacher and Deputy Headteacher.
+Additionally, Hillcrest School may deem it appropriate to issue the student with a fixed term suspension for their behaviour at the placement school.
+As outlined in the previous section, students returning to Hillcrest from a managed move will engage in a behaviour support programme delivered by our Behaviour Mentor and may be based in the pastoral hub for a fixed period of time before being phased back into full-time lessons.